 DBT emerged from a series of clinical trials in which researchers experimented with a wide range of therapies for suicidal patients.
 As researchers conducted these studies, they found that many suicidal patients who suffered from borderline personality disorder (BPD), complex post-traumatic stress disorder (CPTSD), chronic depression, and other conditions did not make progress with established therapeutic techniques.
 Patients often felt dismissed or belittled by the heavy emphasis on direct problem solving in the common therapeutic approaches of the 1970s.
 In turn, many patients who went through cognitive-behavioral therapy (CBT) and other popular therapies would completely stop attending sessions after just a few weeks.

 Researchers found that these patients were extremely sensitive to their environments, and external factors would significantly affect these patients’ emotional states and actions.
-To help patients cope with their environments more effectively, researchers devised an approach that emphasized acceptance and warmth while improving patients’ mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness.
+To help patients cope with their environments more effectively, researchers devised an approach that emphasized acceptance (validation) and warmth while improving patients’ mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness.
+Dialectical behaviour therapy was developed in the 1970s by Marsha Linehan, an American psychologist.
+It is an evidence-based approach to help people regulate emotions.
 The sections below explore these four core modules of DBT in greater depth.

 Before patients start developing any other skills, they must be able to practice mindfulness.
 In the context of DBT, mindfulness involves paying attention to the present moment and accepting one’s thoughts and feelings without judgment.
 The therapist helps the patient hone this skill through meditation and various mindfulness exercises.
 To make progress, a patient must be able to accept change, and the therapist incrementally introduces new positive lifestyle changes to the patient to improve their behaviors.
 The patient must accept and maintain each change until they’re ready to make a new change.
 The cycle repeats until the patient has made enough positive lifestyle changes to effectively manage their condition.

 Sometimes, there are external factors in a person’s life that they simply cannot change.
 Unfortunately, many addicts and people suffering from mental disorders engage in negative behaviors to cope with these unavoidable negative people or circumstances.
-In order to avoid using drugs or harming themselves, patients must be able to tolerate negative external factors.
+In order to avoid using drugs or self harming, patients must be able to tolerate negative external factors.
 In DBT, therapists help patients develop healthy coping skills to minimize the impact of bad thoughts and distressing events.
 Common distress tolerance skills include self-soothing techniques, self-distraction, and radical acceptance.
+Distress tolerance techniques help prepare you for intense emotions and impulsivity, and empower you to cope with them with a more positive long-term outlook.

 Patients who struggle with addiction and co-occurring mental disorders often feel like they have no control over their emotions.
 Such patients may rapidly shift between anxiety, anger, depression, and frustration when they feel overwhelmed.
 To gain some semblance of control in life, they may take drugs, overeat, harm themselves, have unprotected sex, or engage in other maladaptive behaviors.